Demerak/Demerak/README.md

 * I made a multitude of Python Scrapper (Amazon, Instagram, NYBits, and more).
 I used libraries like beautiful soup and selenium to do them.

 ##### JavaScript & Web Dev
-* Create a website using JavaScript ([my website](https://demerak.github.io/alex-app/))
+* Create a website using JavaScript ([my website](https://demerak.github.io/alex-app/)) 🚧 This is actually my first attempt at a portfolio website
+* Learning JavaScript (on pause right now, see [learning folder](https://github.com/Demerak/Learning))

+#### Other
+* Learning mobile app development using Android Studio
+* Refining my Python skills following this Data Analyst with Python course [datacamp website](https://app.datacamp.com/learn/career-tracks/data-analyst-with-python)
+* I'm starting to learn about 3D (LWJGL) and 2D graphics programming, see my [latest 2D project](https://github.com/Demerak/2DGame)

 ##### Hardware, Linux, Cloud :cloud: & Ethical Hacking
 * Setup a smart mirror using [MagicMirror](https://github.com/MichMich/MagicMirror)
-* Setup a Kasm workspace which streams to my device isolated instance of pretty much anything using Docker containers, and setup a VM on Azure (ubuntu) [see NetworkChuck Video](https://www.youtube.com/watch?v=U7e-mcJdZok).
+* Setup a Kasm workspace which streams to my device isolated instance of pretty much anything using Docker containers, and set up a VM on Azure (ubuntu) [see NetworkChuck Video](https://www.youtube.com/watch?v=U7e-mcJdZok).
 In his tutorial he used Linode but I decided to use Azure since I have a student subscription.
 When using Azure, you need to add a new Inbound port rule to allow HTTPS connection, it won't work otherwise.

 #### Work-Related Project
+*	Leading data insight efforts to support the deployment of a new plant, I extract data and store it locally in a DuckDB database to enable local analysis.
+I then translate these insights into actionable recommendations.
+*	Developed a React-based dashboard that effectively presented our data, including previously inaccessible competitor analysis data, in an easy-to-understand format.
+This facilitated targeted regional improvements, strengthening our position and market share.
-* I developed data extraction tools using Python to automate manual reporting tasks, saving days' worth of efforts recurrently and providing data previously inaccessible.
+* I developed data extraction tools using Python to automate manual reporting tasks, recurrently saving days' worth of effort and providing previously inaccessible data.
   * Created a user-friendly web tool to allow non-technical users to effectively access and work with system data.
 It's a web app that I made using Django to allow other employees to use my reporting tool.
 * Developed a standalone reporting tool to automatically track changes to parcel sorter machine settings that are difficult and time-consuming to monitor manually.